Hamborn Abbey: History

 During World War II the abbey and the church were largely destroyed by Allied air raids.

 As part of the re-foundation of the diocese of Essen in 1958 Hamborn Abbey was re-established in 1959 and settled by Premonstratensians from Rot an der Rot Abbey.
 In 1994 it regained its abbatial status.

 As of 2018 the community contains 23 canons including the abbot since 1995, Albert Thomas Dölken O.Praem.
 The canons are mostly engaged in pastoral work in the Duisburg area, but in addition some are also active in the diocesan administration, in secondary and higher education and as academics, as well as in various welfare and social projects.
 Besides its premises in Duisburg, Hamborn Abbey also oversees the Premonstratensian community in Magdeburg consisting of three monks, as an independent priory.
 The canons of Hamborn also undertake pastoral care in the former Premonstratensian abbeys of Cappenberg and Sayn.

 The steady growth of the community made necessary the enlargement of the premises of the buildings, and a new building was dedicated in 2011.

 On the abbey site are now also the Abbey School, the Abbey Centre, which is used in particular for conferences and cultural events and is equipped with a tourist office, as well as St. John's Hospital.
-The abbey is on the social front line of northern Duisburg with the notorious districts of Marxloh and Bruckhausen in an area that no longer has a Christian majority, and this sets the parameters of the abbey's social and pastoral work.
+The abbey is on the social front line of northern Duisburg with the districts of Marxloh and Bruckhausen in an area that no longer has a Christian majority.
+This sets the parameters of the abbey's social and pastoral work.

 Besides the abbey church with its sights, the treasury can also be visited.